Yuribenjamin/Animal-trading-cards/README.md

 # Animal-trading-cards
-My first Project in Google Developer Schoolarship passed in html and css.
+First Project in Google Developer Schoolarship passed in html and css.